 Data on Museum Apps

 The data on museum app usage is pretty thin, but a report by Colleen Dilenschneider who collects and analyzes data for cultural organizations describes museum app usage in 2017 and 2019.
 It reveals low usage rate for museum apps in comparison to other media for visitors planning a museum visit (chart below).
 It also reveals that museum apps don’t deliver higher satisfaction levels compared to other information sources during an on-site experience.
-On the surface, it’s grim news for museums.

 What’s a Museum to Do?

 Should museums even bother with apps given the data that suggests low usage rates?
 YES they absolutely should.
 Museums can’t afford to ignore the shift towards app and mobile usage and not dig deeper.
 Below are factors I suggest contribute to low satisfaction levels, along with a deeper dive into the fundamental problems with museum apps in general.

 Though it sounds harsh, the majority of museum apps stink—I’m not the only one who thinks so.
 Just read customer comments on any number of museum apps on the app store—people are pretty blunt; comments include, “horrible”, “does not work with AirPods”, “crashes”, “not worth it” and more.

 Factors impacting satisfaction include: technical issues, ‘official’ apps versus those developed for profit by outside parties, app design that is poor and/or not intuitive, apps lacking key information like address, admission info, etc. Another issue, most museum apps aren’t integrated into the museum’s strategy—they’re not promoted in museum materials, on the website, or inside the museum.
 This disconnect affects adoption rate and sustainability.

 ‘Official’ vs Not